Jaba', Jenin: Etymology

 The village's name Jaba is the Hebrew word for "hill", according to Edward Henry Palmer, writing in 1881.
 Biblical scholars Edward Robinson and Eli Smith believed that the village's name made it "decidedly another ancient Geba or Gibeah", but they were not aware of the existence of an ancient village with either of those names in Jaba's vicinity.
 A possibility, they noted, was that Jaba' was the "Gabe", mentioned by the Byzantine historian Jerome, that was located 16 Roman miles from the coastal city of Caesarea.
 Others identify this Jaba with the Geba of the Mishnah, explicitly noted as being in Samaria.

 History

-Sherds from Middle Bronze Age II, Iron Age I & II, Persian, Hellenistic, Roman through Byzantine era have been found in Jaba'.
+Sherds from Middle Bronze Age II, Iron Age I and II, Persian, Hellenistic, Roman through Byzantine Empire era have been found in Jaba'.
 Zertal found that his survey "support the traditional identification of Jaba with Geba' (gb') of the Samaria Ostraca (no. 8), with “Geba' of Beit Cuthim” (Tosefta, Baba Metzia, 6:10), and with “the leeks of Gebac” (Mishnah Kelim 17:5).".

 The village is not mentioned in Medieval sources, although the old core of the village appears to date back sometime during the Mamluk and/or Ottoman periods.